Intensive farming: Sustainability

 Intensive farming practices which are thought to be sustainable have been developed to slow the deterioration of agricultural land and even regenerate soil health and ecosystem services.
 These developments may fall in the category of organic farming, or the integration of organic and conventional agriculture.

 Pasture cropping involves planting grain crops directly into grassland without first applying herbicides.
 The perennial grasses form a living mulch understory to the grain crop, eliminating the need to plant cover crops after harvest.
 The pasture is intensively grazed both before and after grain production.
 This intensive system yields equivalent farmer profits (partly from increased livestock forage) while building new topsoil and sequestering up to 33 tons of CO2/ha/year.

 Biointensive agriculture focuses on maximizing efficiency such as per unit area, energy input and water input.

 Agroforestry combines agriculture and orchard/forestry technologies to create more integrated, diverse, productive, profitable, healthy and sustainable land-use systems.

 Intercropping can increase yields or reduce inputs and thus represents (potentially sustainable) agricultural intensification.
-However, while total yield per acre is often increased, yields of any single crop often diminish.
-There are also challenges to farmers relying on farming equipment optimized for monoculture, often resulting in increased labor inputs.
+However, while total yield per unit land area is often increased, yields of any single crop often decrease.
+There are also challenges to farmers who rely on farming equipment optimized for monoculture, often resulting in increased labor inputs.

 Vertical farming is intensive crop production on a large scale in urban centers, in multi-story, artificially-lit structures, for the production of low-calorie foods like herbs, microgreens, and lettuce.

 An integrated farming system is a progressive, sustainable agriculture system such as zero waste agriculture or integrated multi-trophic aquaculture, which involves the interactions of multiple species.
 Elements of this integration can include: